-With its fine patrician houses and numerous Gothic, Renaissance and neo-Classical monuments, the old capital of the Hanse, now a World Heritage site, is still the most dynamic German city in the Baltic.
-Surrounded by water, the old town is largely traffic-free and used mainly by pedestrians and cyclists.
-For centuries Lübeck has been famous for its marzipan and for its cellars which are used to mature wines imported from France.
+With its patrician houses and numerous red-brick Gothic monuments, the former capital of the Hanse, now a World Heritage site, is still the most dynamic German city in the Baltic.
+Surrounded by water, the old town is largely traffic-free to the delight of pedestrians and cyclists.
+For centuries Lübeck has been famous for its cellars which are used to mature wines imported from France and for its almond Marzipan.

 ©F. Mader/Mauritius/Photononstop Burgtor